petervanhemert/TFS-2017_CD_CI/README.md

 ## Share your code with Visual Studio 2017 and Team Services Git

+- Create repo from an empty folder.
+- Create repo from existing code on your computer.
+- Clone an existing repo.

 ### Create local Git repo.

 Create a local Git repo for your project from an empty folder or a folder containing existing code on your computer.